Monmouth Redoubt Reserve is located at the northern end of The Strand in the city centre of Tauranga.

 The Monmouth redoubt was built in 1864 by the 43rd Monmouthshire Light Infantry Regiment after arriving in Tauranga as part of the military force.
 Their task was to block supplies being sent from Tauranga in support of the Maori King forces in the Waikato.
 The redoubt was built on top of the archaeological features of the earlier settlement at Taumatakahawai.

 This reserve is also unique in New Zealand due to location adjacent to the city centre, which provides excellent opportunities for public appreciation, interpretation and heritage tourism.

-Now that the conservation plan is completed, council can take next steps in the management of the reserve.
-These include: the development of a detailed design for green retaining wall systems and a board walk on east side, removal of trees in order to build the boardwalk and to conserve the visible profile of the ditch, and the application for an archaeological authority to carry out these works.
-The trees that will be removed, will be replaced by four large native trees in the Wharepai Domain.
+Council is working to manage the reserve in keeping with the conservation plan.
+This includes developing detailed designs for green retaining wall systems and a boardwalk on eastern side, removal of trees in order to build the boardwalk and to conserve the visible profile of the banks and ditches.
+The trees that will be removed will be replaced by four large native trees in the surrounding area.

 Monmouth Redoubt Historic Reserve Conservation Plan (8mb pdf)